 Let’s Work Together To Create a Society Where No One Is Left Behind

-• The Center' stratgies focus on the following 3 fields of research :
+• The Center' strategies focus on the following 3 fields of research :

 1. Study, develop suitable models, solutions, initiatives to promote possibility of inclusion, increase quality of life of the marginalized groups in the society.